Burned in Car Accident – What Are the Issues for Burn Injuries?

 His father, Celius Cherisma, has cut his working hours to be by his son’s hospital bed as much as possible.
 At the same time, medical bills are arriving that he does not know how he will pay.
 Frantzdy has no medical insurance.

 Frantzdy Cherisma, will face many issues recovering from burns.
-Miami auto accident lawyers know that severe burn injuries involve:
+Florida auto accident lawyers know that severe burn injuries involve:

 Months or years for skin to heal.
 The body will begin the first stage of healing burns within a week, the second phase, when the body makes scars, is also a matter of weeks.
 But the final phase, in which scar tissue matures, can take months or years.